-On April 8, 2014, Metropolitan's Board approved the use of unrestricted reserves, over the target reserve level, as follows: \$100 million deposit to the Replacement and Refurbishment Fund, for pay-as-you-go funding of the CIP; \$100 million deposited to the Other Post-Employment Benefits (OPEB) Trust; and the remaining amount over target, \$252232 million, was placed in a Water Management Fund, \$232 million of which and will cover costs associated with replenishing storage, purchasing transfers and funding drought response programs, and \$20 million for conservation related programs.
+On April 8, 2014, July 14, 2015, Metropolitan's Board approved the use of unrestricted reserves, overthe target reserve level, as follows: \$100\$264 million-deposit to acquire various properties in Riverside and Imperial Counties, with \$160 million funded from the Replacement and Refurbishment Fund, forpay as you go funding of the CIP; \$100 million deposited to the Other Post-Employment Benefits (OPEB) Trust; and the remaining amount over target, \$232 million, was placed in a Water Management Fund and willcover costs associated with replenishing storage, purchasing transfers and funding drought response and water conservation programs. from unrestricted reserves.
+On September 22, 2015, Metropolitan's Board approved \$44.4 million to pay SNWA to store 150,000 acre-feet of water with Metropolitan.
+This water will be available to Metropolitan during 2015.
+When SNWA requests the return of any of the stored water, SNWA will reimburse Metropolitan for an equivalent proportion of the \$44.4 million, based on the amount of water returned plus inflation.
+This amount will be funded from unrestricted reserves.
+See "-METROPOLITAN'S WATER SUPPLY-Interim Surplus Guidelines" in this Appendix A.